Yoga makes sense… it just does! In the body, the heart-mind, the soul.

 My yoga journey has been eclectic and exciting!
 I entered into the practice through the philosophy door.
 An old friend gave me a copy of “How to Know God, The Yoga Aphorisms of Patanjali”, and I saw that at the University of New Mexico, someone was offering a hatha yoga class, which I immediately signed up for.
 It was unclear to me at the time how the hatha yoga class and the philosophy of Patanjali were related, but I kept going, as I loved it regardless, and in 1985 began studying with Eddie Modestini in the Iyengar method.

 In 2001, I moved back to Amherst, MA and began studying with Patty Townsend, at the time, a well-established ashtanga teacher in the area.
-As Patty began her studies with Bonnie Bainbridge-Cohen, her emphasis began to shift from ashtanga vinyasa to what would develop into Embodyoga®.
+As Patty began her studies with Bonnie Bainbridge-Cohen, her emphasis began to shift from ashtanga vinyasa to what would develop into Embodyoga®, which is a method of yoga that encourages us to explore inner space --essentially from the inside-out.
+It can be applied to any system of yoga, deepening our awareness of presence in whatever style of yoga we choose: yin, ashtanga, vinyasa, restorative etc.!

-I’ve also had the pleasure of studying with Nicki Doane, whom I met through Eddie Modestini in 2001.
+I’ve also had the pleasure of studying with Nicki Doane of Maya Yoga Maui, whom I met through Eddie Modestini in 2001.

 One of my passions is bringing yoga to underserved populations.
 While living in Amherst, I started a yoga program for women at the women’s correctional facility in Holyoke, MA and taught many workshops and classes in the tri-state area.
 I volunteer at the local juvenile detention facility in Placerville, where I have helped implement yoga programs in juvenile detention facilities in El Dorado County, and elsewhere in CA!

-I am an ambassador for Mindful Yoga Therapy, which I teach with Suzanne Manafort in her VA-approved program for Veterans with PTS.
+I am an IAYT-certified Yoga Therapist, and an ambassador for Mindful Yoga Therapy, which I teach with Suzanne Manafort in her VA-approved program for Veterans with PTS.

 Yoga is so powerful, and has transformed my life; and I feel strongly that we as a community need to offer this to people who otherwise would not have access.